How to cure infant cradle cap?

 - Then wash baby's hair carefuly with a mild organic shampoo.
 Afterward the skin of the scalp may be a bit red and irritated after brushing off the scales.

-To make it easier for moms they designed a special brush for infant cradle cap.
+To make it easier for moms Safety 1st designed a special brush for infant cradle cap.
 This wonderful product is similar to the scrub brushes many hospitals provide new parents with.
 This soft brush is perfect for your infant's sensitive head.
 The bristles provide just enough firmness to help treat and prevent infant cradle cap.

 cradle cap treatment with dandruff shampoo